yombo/yombo-gateway/docs/README.rst

 Yombo Documentation
 ====================

-The documentation found at https://docs.yombo.net is generated from the comments within the source code.
-This documentation is aimed at both users and developers.
+This directory generates the content found at https://docs.yombo.net and is generated from the comments within the source code.

-Developers may wish to visit https://projects.yombo.net community website.
+The primary purpose of this documentation to document the various API's within the Yombo Gateway framework.
+This allows users to develop better (advanced) automation rules, or implement a protocol that can extend the Yombo Gateway capabilities.

-This directory contains all the files needed to build the documentation such as index files.
+Tutorials and getting started guides are found at: https://yombo.net/docs/modules